Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Results

 \subsection{Combined Model Tension}

 As mentioned above, a successful model has to match the observational constraints across the different M$_{\rm UV}$ limits.
 To quantify the combined tension between each model and the data, we repeat the measurements presented in Figures \ref{fig:toy_models1} and \ref{fig:toy_models2} in distinct M$_{\rm UV}$ bins ($-20<{\rm M_{UV}}<-19.5$, $-20.5<{\rm M_{UV}}<-20$, and ${\rm M_{UV}}<-20.5$).
 This is to ensure that each galaxy contributes only to one bin.
 In the case of M$_{\rm UV}$ limits, the brighter galaxies are present in multiple bins, introducing covariance between them.
+We show our measurements and model trajectories in analogy to Figures \ref{fig:toy_models1} and \ref{fig:toy_models2}, but in M$_{\rm UV}$ bins in Appendix \ref{sec:appendix_model_comp_bins}.
 The distinct bins allow us to treat bins independently and compute a combined model tension $m$ as the equivalent posterior distance in Gaussian units as $(\mu_{\rm model} - \mu_{\rm data})(\Sigma_{\rm model}+\Sigma_{\rm data})^{-1}(\mu_{\rm model} - \mu_{\rm data})^T$, where $\Sigma_{\rm model}$ and $\Sigma_{\rm data}$ are the covariance matrices for the data and the model constraints respectively.
 We show the combined model tension for all the models in Figure \ref{fig:model_tension}.
 At face value, all displayed models are at $\gtrsim2\sigma$ tension with the data.
 However, as discussed in Sections \ref{sec:mcmc_fitting} and \ref{sec:bootstrapping_results}, our measured $\sigma_{\rm CV}$ may be biased high and more data is needed to corroborate our measurements.
 We therefore subsequently focus on \textit{distinguishing} between different models based on their relative tension with the data.